 As more and more decision makers get added to the mix, it becomes crucial to consider each manager’s appetite for risk, and what this potentially means for the company.

 Too often, one of two things can happen: The first scenario is one in which the company owner keeps hiring and promoting clones of his or herself.

 Under this scenario, one risk taker multiplies into five, and it becomes harder and harder to juggle all of those swords thrown into the air.
-Similarly, the risk-averse owner starts to mistake neuroticism for greatness, and ends up creating an echo chamber full of people who all ultimately decide that maybe the safest course of action would be to just not do anything at all ever.
+Similarly, the risk-averse owner starts to mistake neuroticism for greatness, and ends up creating an echo chamber full of people who all ultimately decide that maybe the safest course of action would be to not do anything at all.

 The second scenario is what happens when you have an overly self-aware owner: In an effort to compensate their own weaknesses, they seek to bring a contrasting voice to the table.

 For the first one or two hires, this can work pretty well.

 However, as the chain of management grows larger and more complex, and this same process is repeated over and over, a similar echo chamber begins to form.

 Worse, this is now an echo chamber that goes against the owner’s very nature.